brycepelletier/zdolshin/README.md

  - Ensure that rlbot is installed on python by running `rlbot/run.bat`.
 You can shut it down again if it works.
   - It should start a Rocket League match with two Example Bots
  - Make sure you have CMake.
 If you don't have it, visit https://cmake.org/download/ and run the Windows win64-x64 Installer.
+  - First time through if you are windows you might need to run a generator tool for cmake `cmake -G "MinGW Makefiles"`
  - If you'd like to use Visual Studio for development:
    - Download Visual Studio from https://visualstudio.microsoft.com/.
    - In a command prompt (use a fresh one if you just installed cmake), navigate to the folder and run `cmake .`
    - Open Visual Studio and open the .sln file which now exists in the folder.
    - Confirm that Build->Build Solution works.
+(Or just run `make` in the directory you ran `cmake .` in)
    - Right click on CPPExampleBot in the solution explorer and choose 'Set as StartUp Project'
    - Start a match by executing `rlbot/run.bat`
    - Choose Debug->Start Debugging (or F5), or press the green play button in Visual Studio.